stephaniesaylor/Practice-Repo/OZP_agencyAPI.md

 #<b>API Object: marketplace.AgencyResource</b>#

 #####<i>Definition:</i>
-Use the `/agency` API to return a list of agencies in the system.
+Use the `/agency` API to create, update, read or delete an agency in the system.

 #####<i>How it works:</i>#####
-A system makes a call to Marketplace asking for a list of agencies.
+A system makes a call to Marketplace regarding an agency.
 To make this call, one of the following REST Calls will request an agency media type. **????Is this right?**

 #####<i>Request URL:</i>#####

 https://localhost:8443/marketplace/api/agency

 #####<i>Request Method:</i>#####
+POST, PUT, GET, DELETE
-GET, Form_Method:none  **???? where do i find form method?**
+Form_Method:none  **???? where do i find form method?**

 #####<i>Requirements:</i>#####
 none